 In contrast, based on studies such as, “Dispositional Optimism and Stress-Induced Changes in Immunity and Negative Mood“, optimism is found to be “protective for physical and mental health by counteracting stress-induced increases in inflammation and boosting the adjuvant effects of acute stress (Brydon et al., 2009).”

 Studies also found that optimistic people do better in relationships and problem-solving.
-Moreover, being optimistic could increase the rate of success in your life because that confidence about life success will motivate you to continue putting the effort in work (Carver & Scheier, 2014).
+Moreover, being optimistic could increase the rate of success in your life because that confidence about life success will motivate you to continue putting the effort in (Carver & Scheier, 2014).
 Thus, the harder you try the more successful you become.

 Often one of the criticisms that optimistic people hear is that they are too naive and overestimate their efforts.
 Yes, life is a challenge.
-You could not positively hope that you won’t die if you jump off the building at height of 500 meters.
+You could not positively hope that you won’t die if you jump off the building at a height of 500 meters.
 In fact, that is what is called unrealistic optimism: “the tendency to view oneself as less likely than others to experience bad outcomes (Tennen & Affleck, 1987)”.
-However, the more general and realistc type of optimism is Dispositional Optimism.
+However, the more general and realistic type of optimism is Dispositional Optimism.
 By definition it is

 “conceptualized as a stable, trait-like personality characteristic comprised of a general, positive mood or attitude about the future and a tendency to anticipate a favorable outcome to life situations, where as dispositional pessimism is classified as a general, negative expectation for the future (Hirsch et al., 2007).”